But if very strong or overwhelming negative feelings are not addressed, they can lead to long-term trauma and delay recovery.

-The sense of betrayal, shame, guilt and humiliation she felt afterwards began to overwhelm her, especially as the police took the rapist’s side and did not take her seriously”
+Frieda* had a party at home and was raped by a friend she trusted.
+The sense of betrayal, shame, guilt and humiliation she felt afterwards began to overwhelm her, especially as the police took the rapist’s side and did not take her seriously.

 She became depressed, struggling to find the energy to get out of bed in the morning and often bursting into tears at work.
 Self-harm became a way to cope with the painful emotions, and she often considered suicide.

 It took six months of anguish before a concerned friend suggested counselling.
 A counsellor at Rape Crisis explained that Frieda had symptoms of Rape Trauma Syndrome (RTS), a perfectly standard response to the trauma of rape.

 Frieda was finally able to share her depression, anger and resentment.
 Through a combination of prescribed anti-depressants and counselling, a turning point came when she realised she had to take responsibility for her own healing.
 She still has problems trusting men and occasionally has nightmares, but she has regained a sense of optimism about her future.

 Every healing journey is different and there is no exact timeframe for recovering from a rape and no right way to heal.
 Self-care, both physical and emotional, is important and different things work for different people.
 It may be helpful to spend time in nature, to keep a journal, to do vigorous exercise, get sufficient rest and practice positive self-talk.
 For many people, spiritual faith and prayer or mediation plays a big role in their recovery process.
 These can be used in conjunction with the recommendations of a doctor or counsellor.